A NSW Government website

 There are two types of biodiversity credits:

-1. Ecosystem credits: Measure the value of ecological communities, threatened ecological communities and habitat for threatened species that can be reliably predicted to occur with a Plant Community Type.
+1. Ecosystem credits: Measure the value of ecological communities, threatened ecological communities and habitat for threatened species that can be reliably predicted to occur within a Plant Community Type.

-2. Species credits: These types of credits measure the value of all other threatened species that are not closely linked with those threatened vegetation communities.
+2. Species credits: These types of credits measure the value of all other threatened species that are not closely linked with those Plant Community Types.

 Note: currently, the Credits Near Me app only includes information about potential ecosystem credits; it does not include information about potential species credits.